Taylor Gray (racing driver): Personal life

-He is the younger brother of Tanner Gray, who also drives for David Gilliland Racing in their No. 15 Ford F-150 in the NASCAR Camping World Truck Series as well as in select ARCA races.
-He is also the son of Shane Gray, an NHRA driver, and grandson of Johnny Gray, a Funny Car driver.
-One of his hobbies is wakeboarding.
+He is the younger brother of Tanner Gray, who drives for Tricon Garage in their No. 15 Toyota Tundra in the NASCAR Craftsman Truck Series.
+He is also the son of Shane Gray, an NHRA driver, and grandson of Johnny Gray, a Funny Car driver and businessman.
+In addition to racing, Johnny Gray was the president of Marbob Energy.
+Since 2021, Johnny Gray has co-owned Tricon Garage.
+One of Taylor's hobbies is wakeboarding.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)